 Requesting Disability-Related Services and Accommodations as a Student

-In order to receive disability-related services and accommodations as a student or prospective student with a disability at MVCC, please Request for Disability Services & Accommodations.
+In order to qualify for accommodations in postsecondary settings, students must self-identify as having a disability to the Office of Accessibility Resources (OAR).
+The first step to receive disability-related services and accommodations as a student or prospective student with a disability at MVCC, please Request for Disability Services & Accommodations.
 Without this request we may not know you are planning on attending MVCC or need accessibility services.
 This is very important to initiate the process and connecting with our office.
 Once this is completed, please see below.

 For further information, the procedures to receive accommodations are outlined below: